 MEDIATION & FACILITATION SERVICES

-Our professional team is led by Michael Walker, a professional mediator, arbitrator, facilitator and coach.
+Our professional mediation team is led by Michael Walker, a professional mediator, arbitrator, facilitator and coach.
 Michael and his team are trained in Alternate Dispute Resolution (ADR) methods.
 An Alternate Dispute Resolution through a collaborative/facilitative process can generate a mutually acceptable agreement that also has the ability to restore and preserve a business or personal relationship.
 An ADR process will also provide a framework for you to control costs, meet deadlines, manage outcome, strategize publicity and last but not least avoid the stress conflict often produces.

 Our Mediation and Facilitation team works with public and private organizations, partnerships and individuals.
 Areas where our Mediation services can be of assistance includes; business disputes, contract disputes, construction lien claims, collections, real estate-based disputes, creditor’s and debtor’s rights, franchising, leasing, lender liability, employment issues, shareholder and director disputes.